eric-chou/eric-chou.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I grew up in Dayton, Ohio, and I moved to Pittsburgh for my undergraduate education in bioinformatics at the University of Pittsburgh.
-I have consistently been working on several research projects with Pitt faculty in a variety capacities during my undergraduate career and afterward.
-Since graduating in 2016, I have continued working in Pittsburgh for Pitt's Department of Biomedical Informatics.
+I grew up in Dayton, Ohio and completed my undergraduate education in bioinformatics at the University of Pittsburgh.
+Throughout my undergraduate career, I worked on several research projects with Pitt faculty in a variety capacities.
+After graduating in 2016, I continued working in Pittsburgh for Pitt's Department of Biomedical Informatics.
+I am now currently based in Atlanta, where I am pursuing a Masters degree with Emory University's Biostatistics program.